WFP's Food Basket

-The food that WFP supplies to its beneficiaries depends on the needs of the groups covered and the objectives of the project.
+The food that the World Food Programme (WFP) supplies to its beneficiaries depends on the needs of the groups covered and the objectives of the project.

 In emergencies or refugee situations, people may be totally dependent on WFP food.
 In this case, the key components of the WFP food basket are: a staple such as wheat flour or rice; lentils, chickpeas or other pulses; vegetable oil (fortified with vitamin A and D); sugar; and iodised salt.
 Often these are complemented with special blended foods, such as Corn Soya Blend, that have been fortified with important micronutrients.

-The photo below shows an example of a daily ration that provides the required 2,100 Kilocalories (Kcal) of energy.
+The photo above shows an example of a daily ration that provides the required 2,100 Kilocalories (Kcal) of energy.

 400g of cereal flour/rice/bulgur